-A bustling, diverse, and innovative environment
+New Jersey's bustling, diverse and innovative environment

-"There are benefits that go with the high cost.
-You've got a dense marketplace, the ability to reach a fairly good population in close proximity, and you can do very targeted marketing," Bukovina said.
+"There are benefits that go with the high cost," Bukovina said.
+"You've got a dense marketplace, the ability to reach a fairly good population in close proximity, and you can do very targeted marketing."

 Proximity to New York City

-"We're right outside New York.
-There's a lot of high-paying jobs in the city, so there is more money here than there would be in other states, and there's a lot of opportunity in that," said Dr. Dan Margolin, owner of the NJ Foot and Ankle Centers podiatry practices.
+"We're right outside New York," said Dr. Dan Margolin, owner of the New Jersey Foot & Ankle Centers podiatry practices.
+"There's a lot of high-paying jobs in the city, so there is more money here than there would be in other states, and there's a lot of opportunity in that."

-"New Jersey is a positive for us because a lot of [our clients] travel to New York, and we're right here," Sittig said.
+"New Jersey is a positive for us because a lot of [our clients] travel to New York, and we're right here," Fowler said.
 "We've been able to reap benefits from a diverse population, all that transit, and a big economy."

 Supportive local communities

-"We have a great community and people appreciate the fact that we're independent and not a franchise.
-That is such empowering support," Camins said.
-"Because of the business climate in general, it's harder to turn a profit, but we're really optimistic about our community and the people who continuing to support us."
+"We have a great community, and people appreciate the fact that we're independent and not a franchise," Camins said.
+"That is such empowering support.
+Because of the business climate in general, it's harder to turn a profit, but we're really optimistic about our community and the people who continue to support us."

-Small businesses are looking for growth capital
+Small businesses looking for growth capital

 Daniel Sorrell, first vice president and leader of Valley National Bank's Community Lending Team, said there are encouraging signs in small business borrowing activity in New Jersey.
 While the recovery from the 2008 recession has been slower than many hoped, Sorrell told Business News Daily that small business borrowing is on the rise.

-"I think borrowing is growing.
-In the last two or three years it's ticking back upwards," Sorrell said.
-"We're seeing a lot of volume in applications … It just seems like things are getting better."
+"I think borrowing is growing," he said.
+"In the last two or three years, it's ticking back upwards.
+We're seeing a lot of volume in applications … It just seems like things are getting better."

 High taxes and cost of living